solana-labs/solana-web3.js/packages/rpc-spec/README.md

 ### `RpcApiRequestPlan`

-This type describes how a particular request should be issued to the JSON RPC server.
+This type allows an `RpcApi` to describe how a particular request should be issued to the JSON RPC server.
 Given a function that was called on a `Rpc`, this object gives you the opportunity to:

 -   customize the JSON RPC method name in the case that it's different than the name of that function
 -   define the shape of the JSON RPC params in case they are different than the arguments provided to that function